-The National Care Standards Commission is informed within 24 hours if a receiver, liquidator or trustee in bankruptcy becomes responsible for the school.
+The Commission for Social Care Inspection is informed within 24 hours if a receiver, liquidator or trustee in bankruptcy becomes responsible for the school.
 Such persons on becoming responsible for the school have ensured that the school continues to be managed on a day to day basis by a Head who meets recruitment and qualification requirements for a Head under these Standards.
 Such a temporary Head must make sure that the operation of the school meets the requirements of these standards in relation to the day to day running of the school.

-Key Findings and EvidenceStandard met?3The inspector found evidence in the written records and from speaking to staff and members of the management team that the performance of the school was monitored in line with this standard.1
+The inspector found evidence in the written records, the weekly overview reports, and the minutes from the governors meetings and from speaking to staff and members of the management team that the performance of the school was monitored in line with this standard.